 From the USGS.
 Searchable database for about 2 million place names (the official repository of domestic place names) in the United States and its territories.
 You will be able to link to a variety of maps of your search.
 Also links to place names in Antarctica and the Geonet Names Server (for foreign place names).
 Paper and digital topo maps are available from the USGS Store.

 New TopoView from the USGS.
 This resource highlights the maps in the Historic Topographic Map Collection (maps published prior to 2009).
 Scales include 1:24K through 1:250K.
+An additional source of old, out of print topographic maps is the USGS Historical Topographic Map Explorer.

 List of websites hosting digitized out of print topographic maps.
 From the Illinois State Library.